 If you’re like the majority of Americans, you would leave behind a mountain of debt if you were to pass away.
 When you die, what’s going to happen to that debt?
 They will be passed on to your family.

-Every year there are thousands and thousands of families that go through the pain of losing someone close to them, and then on top of that, they find themselves struggling to pay for mortgage payments, car loans, and credit card bills.
+Every year thousands and thousands of families go through the pain of losing someone close to them, and then on top of that, they find themselves struggling to pay for mortgage payments, car loans, and credit card bills.